OCSS specification · Draft 4 · pre-release

 Must demonstrate

-Pass the PCSS conformance suite under audit by an approved third-party assessor.
+Pass the OCSS conformance suite under audit by an approved third-party assessor.

 Tier 2 — Working Group Member